 We took our rare, low mileage Toyota Corolla GT Coupé AE86 and a Toyota GT86 to Wales, to see how the two compare.
-So in the battle between AE86 vs GT86, is there a clear winner?
+So in the battle between AE86 vs GT86, which is better?

 AE86 vs GT86 – Toyota Corolla GT Coupé